J.D., Georgia State University College of Law (2008)

 B.A., Agnes Scott College.

-Kershner is a member of the State Bar of Georgia and serves as co-chair of the Advocates for Students with Disabilities Committee of the Young Lawyers Division.
-In 2010, she received the Award of Achievement for Outstanding Service to the Public from the Young Lawyers Division of the State Bar.
+Kershner is a member of the State Bar of Georgia.
+She previously served as the co-chair of the Advocates for Students with Disabilities Committee of the Young Lawyers Division, and in 2010 she received the Award of Achievement for Outstanding Service to the Public from the Young Lawyers Division of the State Bar.

 Kershner holds a J.D. from Georgia State University College of Law and a B.A. in sociology/anthropology from Agnes Scott College.
-She lives in Atlanta with her husband Daniel, a graphic designer at CNN, and their two children Hollyn and Weston.
+She has also earned a graduate certificate in public health from Georgia State University School of Public Health.